chrisnevers/mysql8/README.md

     dune exec main

-## To do
+## To Do
-The query functionality should return rows affected/returned.
+* The query functionality should return rows affected/returned.

-A separate function should be used to retrieve the rows.
+* A separate function should be used to retrieve the rows.

-Create `some_*_of_cell` functions for nullable columns.
+* Create `some_*_of_cell` functions for nullable columns.

 # Contributing